belle2/basf2/svd/doc/reconstruction.rst

 The raw strip time is calibrated with a third order polynomial stored in the :ref:`SVDCoGTimeCalibration<svdcog6timecal>` DBObject.

-We have two alternative algorithms to compute the cluster time.
+We have two alternative algorithms to compute the cluster charge that can be selected by setting the :b2:mod:`SVDClusterizer` parameter ``timeAlgorithm{3/6}Samples``.
 For both, first all strips in the cluster are summed sample by sample, then the 3 best consecutive summed-samples are determined using the `MaxSum`_ algorithm.

 #. ``CoG3``: the raw cluster time is the average of the 3 best summed-samples time with the sample charge: